Malwin Béla Hürkey is a designer for visual communication, based in Berlin. He also loves onions – what’s up with that? Read on to find out.

-Later I promoted the project mostly via the creative platform Behance and my website on which I published a detailed documentation about the genesis and system behind it.
+Later I promoted the project mostly via Behance and my website on which I published detailed documentation about the genesis and system behind it.

-After the release on September the 1st it got lots of attention, hundreds of tweets and was featured by several design blogs and sites, such as „Sidebar“, „Betype“, „Type Release“ or „Design Made in Germany“.
+After its release on September 1, it got lots of attention, hundreds of tweets and was featured by several design blogs and sites, such as „Sidebar“, „Betype“, „Type Release“ or „Design Made in Germany“.

-Moreover there will be a short article in the upcoming TimeOut Magazine Tokyo this fall.
-All these streams combined generated a very intensive traffic for the start of Nihon.
+Moreover, there will be a short article in the upcoming TimeOut Magazine Tokyo this fall.
+All these streams combined generated very intensive traffic for the start of Nihon.